vincemic/ai-vsc-process-herder/README.md

 npx @modelcontextprotocol/cli run --server "node build/index.js"
 ```

-Or create a simple JSON config `mcp.json`:
+Or use the included `mcp.json` (already in repo) or create your own:

 ```json
 {